Salta ai contenuti

 Questi contenuti non sono ancora disponibili nella tua lingua.

-Astro is designed to make it easy to deploy to any cloud provider for SSR (server-side rendering).
+Astro is designed to make it easy to deploy to any cloud provider for on-demand rendering, also known as server-side rendering (SSR).
 This ability is provided by adapters, which are integrations.
-See the SSR guide to learn how to use an existing adapter.
+See the on-demand rendering guide to learn how to use an existing adapter.

-An adapter is a special kind of integration that provides an entrypoint for server-side rendering.
+An adapter is a special kind of integration that provides an entrypoint for server rendering at request time.
 An adapter does two things:

 • Implements host-specific APIs for handling requests.